At the heart of every smart city what do you find? Roads.

 The only way we can monitor all these different aspects that create varying road conditions is to fill all the gaps between RWIS stations and monitor varying parts of the road.
 Since we already determined this isn’t exactly feasible with traditional RWIS due to the initial investment and space required, how can we improve the accuracy of road weather monitoring to create a smart city transportation solution?

 Our Director of Sales and Marketing, Mike Burton, met with Marvin Polis of the No Harm Health and Safety Podcast to further discuss factors that impact road conditions and why Smart Cities may want to consider densifying their RWIS network.

 The ideal solution for smart cities is something flexible, compact and affordable.

 If an RWIS station could be condensed into a smaller, more affordable solution that monitors key data, these “mini” stations could be used to fill the gaps between larger, more robust RWIS stations.
 This process is referred to as “densification”.
 If we densify the RWIS network, we can expect higher accuracy road weather data.

-Higher accuracy data means that road maintenance resources can be used more efficiently.
+Higher accuracy in your data means that road maintenance resources can be used more efficiently.
 This could lead to a reduction in unnecessary road salting in winter months, which has harsh environmental impacts.
-It could also lead to reduced overtime for road maintenance crews as road conditions can be predicted with higher accuracy.
+It could also lead to reduced overtime for road maintenance crews as road conditions can be predicted with high accuracy, remotely.

 That’s the goal with WeatherBrain.
 Our road weather application can stand on its own as an affordable system to monitor road conditions.
-It also works as a flexible addition to a traditional RWIS network, allowing for an increase in data collection points.
+It also works as a flexible addition to a traditional RWIS network, allowing for an increase in data collection points (densification of data!).